Kickstarter Review

 - Publishing

-You can launch a Kickstarter campaign from the following countries:
+You can launch a Kickstarter campaign in the following countries:

 - Australia